tsubame-sp/ocaml_at_p/README.md

 ###Outer module check [@@@ppopen]

-The system cannot be sure to define print function that print a value of datatype defined in other ml files, so it is difficulty for users to understand error messages.
+This tool cannot be sure to define print function that print a value of datatype defined in other ml files, so it is difficulty for users to understand error messages.
 Then, users need to write `[@@@ppopen module_name]` in Toplevel of ml file written markers to be clear that the ml files of module are compiled by OCaml@p.

 ---